django/deps/final/0001-dep-process.rst

 with the Technical Board.
 They may choose to rule on a DEP as a team, or they may designate one or more board members to review and decide.

-[Having the shepherd (i.e. a core dev) ask rather than the author helps ensure that the DEP the basic technical bar before it's called for review.
-It also provides a fairly strong fitness test before the board is asked to rule on it, making board rulings fairly easy. if the core developer shepherd is happy, the board will likely be as well.]
+Having the shepherd (i.e. a core dev) rather than the author ask helps ensure that the DEP meets the basic technical bar before it's called for review.
+It also provides a fairly strong fitness test before the board is asked to rule on it, making board rulings fairly easy.
+If the core developer shepherd is happy, the board will likely be as well.

 For a DEP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must